aditiyax/Todo-App/bkend/readme.md

 ## ToDo App

-This is a si ple todo- application
+This is a simple todo- application

 here you can :
 create  a todo